mab923/finalteamproject/README.md

 The FOMC dataset was used to collect the different rate hikes that occured over the period of 2015-2023

+To see the collection of datasets used (raw/clean/final) click [here](https://github.com/mab923/finalteamproject/tree/main/inputs).

 ```python
 import seaborn as sns